Skip to main content

 Contribution Guidelines

 This section has information on how to contribute to Headlamp.
 It assumes you have cloned this repository (or your own Github fork).
+Any contributions to the project are accepted under the terms of the project's license (Apache 2.0).

 Code of Conduct

-Please refer to the Kinvolk Code of Conduct .
+Please refer to the Kinvolk Code of Conduct.

 Development practices